 In order to get the most out of your data, however, there are a few things you need to get in order.
-In this guide, we look at your school database through a marketing lens to walk through the steps to best leverage enrollments.
+In this guide, we look at your school database through a marketing lens to walk through the steps to best leverage enrolments.

 1. Clean up your contacts

 Before you can get to work, you need to make sure your school records are in the best shape possible.
 Data cleansing means removing all of the outdated and incorrect information that you’ve built up over the years.
-It also means updating, correcting, and consolidating family details to the best of your ability.
+It also means updating, correcting and consolidating family details to the best of your ability.

 Dirty data can become overwhelming very quickly.
 It’s hard to find the information that you need quickly because you have to wade through dozens of old records or try several contact methods before you get to the one you’re looking for.
 Clean data, on the other hand, will help you get the most out of your database because you are only using up-to-date, high-quality information about your customers.

 2. Move your database into a CRM

 A lot of schools are heavy spreadsheet users.
 While spreadsheets are easy for anyone in your team to update, they are time-consuming to manage as they require significant manual data entry to keep them up to date.
 It’s also hard to analyse your database, move the data into other applications (like your learning management system) or run reports with it.

 Once your records are in working order, move your database into a school customer relationship manager (CRM).
 A CRM is a system that can help your school manage the entire lifecycle of a family or student, from awareness about your school, through to enrolment and beyond.
 It collects and stores every interaction that your school has with them, either manually or automatically.

 CRMs can help you keep data consistent across all of your school systems, as they usually integrate with each other.
 This means that when one record is updated, the update can be translated across your other systems, reducing incorrect or outdated information